 Spend time simplifying your messaging.
 Remove industry jargon and break complex ideas or explanations down into language that speaks to your target audience.
 A newsletter to staff may use very different language to an EDM to investors or what a spokesperson/expert from your company may tell the media in a news interview.

 Always remember that during any crisis people are stressed so you must always show empathy.
 For staff, they are dealing with remote working and perhaps uncertainty about their future.
-For customers and stakeholders, they also need of reassurance and above all be made feel like any concerns they may have are being acknowledged and hopefully addressed.
+Customers and stakeholders need reassurance and to feel like any concerns they may have are being acknowledged and addressed.